 The system of merit assessment has engendered great dissatisfaction because of the manner in which it has been applied.
 In consequence thereof the Association should continue to request of the authorities that the Merit Assessment system be withdrawn and replaced with a Service Award System.

-10.3.5 Role of the Circuit Inspectors and Subject Advisers It is suggested that the Association impress upon the Department of Education and Culture that careful consideraton be given to such factors as knowledge of subject field, qualifications in subject, broad educational background and knowledge, philosphical background and good human relationships when Circuit Inspectors and Subject Advisers are selected.
+It is suggested that the Association impress upon the Department of Education and Culture that careful consideration be given to such factors as knowledge of subject field, qualifications in subject, broad educational background and knowledge, philosphical background and good human relationships when Circuit Inspectors and Subject Advisers are selected.
 Many of the present officers have been selected, it would appear, because of their administrative ability and other unknown factors.
 Good school administrators need not necessarily make effective Circuit Inspectors and Subject Advisers.

 The Association needs to negotiate with the education authorities for an objective system of assessment of a teacher's work.

 The subjectivity involved in the present system is causing distress to many teachers.
-A uniform set of criteria must be used by all education officers.5
+A uniform set of criteria must be used by all education officers.